Parrot Cichlids

 What is a Parrot Cichlid?

+Cichlids are freshwater fishes and all parrot cichlids are freshwater fishes.
 There are two kinds of cichlids called parrot cichlids.
 Hoplarchus psittacus is the original parrot cichlid.
 It is a large green cichlid coming from the Amazon and Orinoco River drainages of South America.
 Large males can be well over a foot in length.
 It got its name because of its large parrot-like mouth.
 This fish is very rare in the hobby and has only been bred a few times.
+It is a magnificent fish.

 The other kind of parrot cichlid is increasingly common in pet stores.
 It is sometimes called the parrot cichlid or blood parrot cichlid or red parrot cichlid or blood red parrot cichlid.
-When this fish first appeared a few years ago, they were orange, now I have seen them in various colors ranging from orange to red to purple.
+When this fish first appeared a few years ago, they were orange.
+Now, I have seen them in all sorts of colors ranging from orange and red to purple, blue and even green.
 For the rest of this page, I will call this fish the blood parrot cichlid.
-[Note: I have recently seen this fish labelled as Hoplarchus psittacus in some pet stores -- this is absolutely and completely wrong.]

 The blood parrot cichlid is a man-made hybrid.
 The exact origins of the fish are unclear but it appears to be a cross between a South American cichlid, likely the severum (Heros severus) and a Central American cichlid, likely the midas cichlid (Amphilophus citrinellus) or the red devil (Amphilophus labiatus).

-In the last year, there has been a rash of new kinds of parrot cichlids, now called jellybean cichlids or similar things to reflect the many colors they now come in.
+In the last few years, there has been a rash of new kinds of parrot cichlids, now called jellybean cichlids or similar things to reflect the many colors they now come in.

 What is the scientific name of the blood parrot cichlid?